Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Variable-Preconditioned Transformed primal--dual method for JKO scheme

+\begin{myremark}[Selection of $I_u$ and $I_p$] Although the full Hessian would be an ideal preconditioner for nonlinear $\nabla \mathcal{F}_h$, it is impractical: it destroys the separability of the primal proximal step (leading to solving a large coupled nonlinear system) and yields a far more coupled (potentially dense) Schur-complement system in the dual update, thereby greatly increasing per-iteration cost and memory usage.
+An observation is that $\mathcal{J}_h$ mainly contributes diagonal or Laplacian-like components and stencil couplings come from $\hat{\varphi}$ which are typically moderate compared to the diagonal contribution.
+Hence, the diagonal preconditioner offers a favorable compromise to strike a better balance between iteration count and per-iteration complexity.

-\begin{remark}[Selection of $I_u$ and $I_p$] Regarding the computation of proximal operators, the non-diagonal Hessian $\nabla^2\widehat{\mathcal{F}}_{h}\left(u_{n}\right)$ would yield solving a large coupled nonlinear system, yet the diagonal preconditioner $I_{u}$ leads to decoupled component-wise subproblems which can be solved by a convergent and bound-preserving Newton solver and applicable for parallelization (see \autoref{subsec:prox}).
+With diagonal $I_u$, its inversion (twice per each iteration) is easily obtained, and the resulting primal proximal operator in \eqref{semi-VPTPD} decouples into component-wise subproblems that can be solved efficiently by a convergent, bound-preserving Newton solver and are amenable to parallelization (see \autoref{subsec:prox}).

-Regarding matrix inversion, the diagonal $I_{u}$ avoid substantial computational overhead for its inversion (twice per each iteration \eqref{semi-VPTPD}).
-For $I_{p} = B(I_{u})^{-1}B^{T}$, we can efficiently calculate its inversion by employing the approximate minimum degree ordering-based step-wise Cholesky inversion algorithm \cite{chen2008algorithm} (for moderate-size system) or the incomplete Cholesky decomposition-preconditioned conjugate gradient method (for large-size system).
-In particular, we only require one matrix decomposition at the beginning of each JKO step with the iteration-invariant $I_u$, while the PDE-time-dependent $I_u$ is sufficient for successful preconditioning given that the two successive solutions $u^{k+1}$ and $u^k$ exhibit only slight changes. \end{remark}
+For the dual update, since $I_{p} = B(I_{u})^{-1}B^{T}$ is a sparse matrix with only $O(N)$ nonzeros, its inversion can be efficiently calculated via a sparse Cholesky factorization with approximate minimum degree ordering for moderate sizes \cite{chen2008algorithm}, or via incomplete Cholesky-preconditioned conjugate gradient method for large-size systems (typically within 5 iterations for 3D simulations).
+Importantly, since $I_p$ is fixed within each JKO step and only updating across successive PDE time steps, only one matrix decomposition is required per JKO step, while PDE-time-evolving preconditioners are sufficient for effective preconditioning given that consecutive solutions typically vary mildly.